will-stone/plastic/README.md

 ## Contribute

+Themes can always be improved and tweaked so please feel free to log issues and send pull requests.
+However, please keep in mind that this theme strives to remain simple and language agnostic; for example, please do not ask for `blah.blah.php` or `blah.blah.c` scopes to be added.
+Also, and this is purely personal, I'm a JavaScript developer and therefore anything that alters the colours for the JavaScript language will receive much more scrutiny before being merged in.

 Clone the repository, run `yarn` to install dependencies, and `yarn docs` to serve the documentation page.

 Use Microsoft's [theme color reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference) for UI theming.